Chris Simon: Personal life and death

 His father, John, is of Ojibwe descent from the Wiikwemkoong First Nation on Manitoulin Island.
 As a teenager, he struggled with an addiction to alcohol but was helped to sobriety by future NHL coach Ted Nolan in 1992.

 Simon's first wife was Lauri Smith and they had a son.
 Later they divorced.
 He and his second wife Valerie had four children and they divorced in 2017.

 In 2017, Simon filed for bankruptcy and claimed he was unable to work due to his hockey injuries.
 In the filing, a doctor testified that Simon had symptoms of chronic traumatic encephalopathy (CTE) which were believed to be attributed to significant brain trauma during his hockey career.
 The doctor further claimed that Simon suffered from depression, anxiety, post-traumatic stress disorder, and arthritis.

 Simon died by suicide on March 18, 2024, at the age of 52, attributed, by his family, to his struggles with CTE.
-In April 2025, it would be confirmed Simon had stage three CTE.
+In April 2025, it was confirmed Simon had stage three CTE.